Jason Cowley (journalist)

-Jason Cowley (born 19 June 1965) is an English journalist, magazine editor and writer.
-After working at the New Statesman, he became the editor of Granta in September 2007, while also remaining a writer on The Observer.
-He returned to the New Statesman as its editor in September 2008.
+Jason Cowley (born 19 June 1965) is a journalist, magazine editor and writer.
+He was editor of the New Statesman from 2008 until 2024.
+Prior to this, he was editor of Granta (2007–2008), editor of the Observer Sport Monthly magazine (2003–2007), literary editor of the New Statesman (1998–2002), and a staff writer on The Times (1996–1998).
+In 2024, he joined The Sunday Times as a commentator, features writer and book reviewer.

 Early life and education

 Jason Cowley was born on 19 June 1965 in Harlow, Essex, where he was brought up.
 His parents were Anthony Cowley and Lilian Cowley.

 He was educated at Latton Bush School, a former state comprehensive school in Harlow, followed by the University of Southampton, from which he graduated in 1989 with a first-class degree in English and philosophy.

 Early career

-In the early 1990s, Cowley began publishing reviews, literary essays and articles in British newspapers and magazines before, including writing for The Bookseller from 1992 to 1995.
+In the early 1990s, Cowley began publishing reviews, literary essays and articles in British newspapers and magazines, including writing for The Bookseller from 1992 to 1995.
 In 1996, he became a staff writer for The Times, during which period he was a judge of the Booker Prize for fiction.
-In the summer of 1998, he became literary editor of the New Statesman; later he was a contributing editor of the magazine.
+In the summer of 1998, he became literary editor of the New Statesman.
+Later he was a contributing editor of the magazine.
 In 2001 and 2002 he served as a judge for the Caine Prize, of which he is a council member.

 In 2003, Cowley joined the staff of The Observer as editor of The Observer Sport Monthly magazine and as a contributor.
 Under his editorship the magazine won several awards.
 He left The Observer to become editor of the literary magazine Granta in 2007.

 Cowley's novel, Unknown Pleasures, was published by Faber and Faber in 2000 and a second book, a work of narrative non-fiction called The Last Game: Love, Death and Football, was published by Simon & Schuster in spring 2009.